VixidDev/NotEnoughDynamicLights/README.md

 around the player when holding them.
 This mod specifically adds a GUI to add specific Skyblock items and normal Minecraft items to a list which will also emit light whilst being held.

+Works best with Dynamic Lights set to Fancy in Video Settings and Brightness set to Moody.

 > Since OptiFine also checks the helmet slot for light emitting items, adding an item that can be equipped in the helmet
 > slot will also emit light without having to hold a specific or any item at all.